-The SNODE R16 recumbent bike comes with eight magnetic resistance levels, allowing you to control and customize your cardio fitness goal conveniently.
-SNODE R16 recumbent bike features a two-piece frame made from steel tubing and has a maximum user weight of 300 pounds.
+The SNODE R16 recumbent bike has eight magnetic resistance levels, allowing you to control and customize your cardio fitness goal conveniently.
+In addition, SNODE R16 recumbent bike features a two-piece frame made from steel tubing and has a maximum user weight of 300 pounds.

 The R16 features eight levels of manual magnetic resistance adjustments that can provide users with a more challenging workout.
 The magnetic control system provides smooth and quiet exercise.
-The R16 comes equipped with a heavy-duty three-piece crank, which adds better durability and intensity to this bike.
+In addition, the R16 comes equipped with a heavy-duty three-piece crank, which adds better durability and intensity to this bike.

 Product: SNODE R16 Recumbent Bike

 Price: For a great deal on this bike, merely go here on Amazon

 Warranty: 1 year limited

 Affiliate Disclosure: As an Amazon Affiliate Program participant, I earn commissions on purchases made through links in this post.
 Full disclosure

 - Assembled dimensions: 46L x 22W x 36.6H inches (117L x 56W x 93H cm)

 - Resistance: Magnetic, eight levels